craft-coders/atlassian-connect-express-dynamodb/README.md

     `npm install --save atlassian-connect-express-dynamodb`

-3. Add this library as requirement to `app.js`
+3. Add this library as requirement to `app.js` and register the adapter

     ```
     var ac = require('atlassian-connect-express'); // insert after this line
-    require('atlassian-connect-express-dynamodb');
+    var adapter = require('atlassian-connect-express-dynamodb');
+    ac.store.register("dynamodb", adapter);
     ```

 4. Modify `config.json` to use the dynamodb adapter